HomeUpdated to 2025 tax year

 The CRA cannot calculate the amount you may be entitled to receive for all periods because the necessary information has not been provided.

-The CRA cannot calculate the amount of the [GST/HST Credit] you may be entitled to receive for April 2025 to January 2026 without the following information:
+The CRA cannot calculate the amount of the GST/HST Credit you may be entitled to receive for April 2026 to January 2027 without the following information:

 This happens because the RC151 has not yet been processed (processing can take up to 12 weeks or more).
 The letter can be ignored.
 The information will be provided when the RC151 is processed.